-The spotted seatrout has a silvery gray or greenish upper body and a white belly.
+The spotted seatrout has a silvery gray or greenish upper body with a white belly.
+There is a black margin along the outer edge of the caudil fin.
 It has a pointed snout, elongated body, and a lower jaw that extends outward.
-There are two large noticeable teeth in its upper jaws.
-As their name implies, spotted seatrout have well-defined black spots on their upper bodies, second dorsal fins and tails.
+There are two canine teeth at the tip of the upper jaw.

-Though it is most plentiful along the coasts of North Carolina and Texas, the spotted seatrout can also be found along the coastline of the Atlantic.
-Its range runs from as far north as Long Island, New York, to the Gulf of Mexico.
-It lives mostly in the shallow waters of estuaries and bays.
+Though it is most plentiful along the coasts of North Carolina and Texas, the spotted seatrout can also be found all along the Atlantic coastline as far north as Long Island, New York, and as far south as the Yucatan peninsula.

 The following are habitats where you can catch Spotted Seatrout: